Forbidden subgraphs on conjugacy class graphs of groups: Nilpotent groups and EPPO-groups

-A group $G$ is called an EPPO group if the order of every non identity elements of $G$ is of prime power.
-In this subsection, we focus on EPPO groups (for further details on EPPO groups, see \cite{MR89205}).
-The study of forbidden subgraphs in EPPO groups has been explored by several authors (see \cite{MR4609854}, \cite{MR4668020}, \cite{MR4746158}).
-In this section, we primarily examine the forbidden subgraphs of an EPPO group \( G \) in the graphs \( \Gamma_{CCC}(G) \), \( \Gamma_{NCC}(G) \), and \( \Gamma_{SCC}(G) \).
+Recall that a recall that, a finite group $G$ is called an {\it EPO-group} if the order of every non-identity element of $G$ has prime order and it is called an {\it EPPO-group} if the order of every non-identity element of $G$ has prime power order.
+For further details on EPPO-groups, see \cite{MR89205}.
+In this subsection, we primarily examine the forbidden subgraphs of an EPPO-group $ G $ in the graphs $ \Gamma_{CCC}(G) $ and $ \Gamma_{NCC}(G) $.